 Choose simplicity and transparency.

-It makes sense that if a person is in business, they want potential customers to flock to their doors and windows.
+It is logical that if a person is in business, he wants potential customers to flock to his doors and windows.

 Therefore, an entrepreneur must do everything to make this possible for interested parties.

-So avoid flashy website elements that just look good but don't work.
+Therefore, discard frilly website elements that only look good but do not work.

 Contact information must be provided in sufficient quantity.
-They should not be hidden in a pile of other elements, the excess of which makes the substance blurry.
+They should not be hidden in a heap of other elements, the excess of which makes the substance fuzzy.

 Highlight company details.

-I've always wondered why so many people trust a site that doesn't include company information.
+I've always wondered why so many people trust a site that doesn't list company information.

-Contrary to what you might think, there are actually quite a few websites that don't display, like VAT, REGON, registered office address, etc.
+Contrary to what you might think, there are actually quite a few websites that don't display things like VAT, REGON, registered office address, etc.

-This data is the absolute basis and the first step in checking if a company is a shell company.
+This data is the absolute basis and the first step in checking if the company is a shell company.

-So remember this and don't make this mistake.
+Therefore, remember this and do not make such a mistake.

 Make links clickable.

-Having a link overlay on an email address has actually always been the norm.
+The fact that the link is superimposed on the email address has always been the norm.
 Clicking on such a link opens an email client program that can be used directly.

-So try to make the numbers phones "touchable" on your site.
+Therefore, try to make phone numbers "tangible" on your site.